signladmin/master/docs/intermediate-guide/leader-logs.md

 ---
-description: How to get your Stake Pools Slot Assignments for every Epoch
+description: How to get your Stake Pools Slot Assignments for next Epoch
 ---

 # Leader Logs📑